 As view identifiers are transmitted to all members in the group at the same logical time, the server joining the group knows at which view identifier it should stop replicating.
 This avoids complex GTID set calculations because the view identifier clearly marks which data belongs to each group view.

 While the server joining the group is replicating from the donor, it is also caching incoming transactions from the group.
 Eventually, it stops replicating from the donor and switches to applying those that are cached.

 When the server joining the group recognizes a view change log event with the expected view identifier, the connection to the donor is terminated and it starts applying the cached transactions.
-An important point to understand is the final recovery procedure.
 Although it acts as a marker in the binary log, delimiting view changes, the view change log event also plays another role.
 It conveys the certification information as perceived by all servers when the server joining the group entered the group, in other words the last view change.
 Without it, the server joining the group would not have the necessary information to be able to certify (detect conflicts) subsequent transactions.

-The duration of the catch up (phase 2) is not deterministic, because it depends on the workload and the rate of incoming transactions to the group.
+The duration of the catch up is not deterministic, because it depends on the workload and the rate of incoming transactions to the group.
 This process is completely online and the server joining the group does not block any other server in the group while it is catching up.
-Therefore the number of transactions the server joining the group is behind when it moves to phase 2 can, for this reason, vary and thus increase or decrease according to the workload.
+Therefore the number of transactions the server joining the group is behind when it moves to this stage can, for this reason, vary and thus increase or decrease according to the workload.

 When the server joining the group reaches zero queued transactions and its stored data is equal to the other members, its public state changes to online.